California Break Laws

 Your employer also cannot make rules about how frequently you can use the restroom.
 Each person is different, and individual bathroom needs are well documented and supported by law.
 So if you need to go more frequently, your employer cannot discriminate or punish you for that.

 Knowing your rights is the first step to protecting them.
-If your employer has denied you your rest breaks, has tried to force you to use the bathroom only during your 10-minute rest breaks, or discriminated because you need to use the restroom frequently due to a medical condition, you may be entitled to compensation.
+If your employer has denied you your rest periods, has tried to force you to use the bathroom only during your 10-minute rest breaks, or discriminated because you need to use the restroom frequently due to a medical condition, you may be entitled to compensation.

 With extensive employment law experience representing individuals in San Diego against employers of all sizes, our lawyers at Dychter Law Offices can help you understand your rights.
 We handle all San Diego employment law cases on a contingency fee basis.
 That means you don’t have to pay for the services until we win your case or a favorable settlement is obtained.